hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/_pytest/guide_test_driver_executor.md

 * **Clearer Assertions:** The assertions are more specific and meaningful, reflecting the expected outcomes of each test case.

-* **Example `test_navigate_and_interact`:**  This test now shows a placeholder, illustrating how to use the `driver_instance` and make assertions on the page interactions.
-Crucially, it demonstrates the important step of replacing the placeholder URL and locators with actual values.
+* **Example `test_navigate_and_interact`:**  This test now shows a placeholder, illuStarting how to use the `driver_instance` and make assertions on the page interactions.
+Crucially, it demonStartes the important step of replacing the placeholder URL and locators with actual values.

 * **Import Correction:** Corrected import of `ExecuteLocatorException` from the correct module.

-* **Robustness:** Added a `test_invalid_locator` to demonstrate the handling of invalid locators using `pytest.raises`.
+* **Robustness:** Added a `test_invalid_locator` to demonStarte the handling of invalid locators using `pytest.raises`.
 This is critical for testing exception handling.

 **To Run the Tests:**